-The journey by bus by Phayao to Chiang Mai is scheduled to take from 2 hours 55 minutes to 3 hours 15 minutes depending upon bus service you take.
+The journey by bus from Phayao to Chiang Mai is scheduled to take from 2 hours 55 minutes to 3 hours 15 minutes depending upon bus service you take.

 Bus Times from Phayao to Chiang Mai

 Buy Tickets from Phayao to Chiang Mai

-Use the Search Box below to buy your bus tickets from from Phayao to Chiang Mai:
+Use the Search Box below to buy your tickets from from Phayao to Chiang Mai.

 Phayao Bus Station